monpeco/cs_tutorial/module8/module8.md

 |Values | Returns the values in the collection as an ICollection&lt;T&gt; instance. |

 ###Creating Enumerable Collections
 To enumerate over a collection, you typically use a foreach loop.
 The foreach loop exposes each item in the collection in turn, in an order that is appropriate to the collection.
 The foreach statement masks some of the complexities of enumeration.
-For the foreach statement to work, a generic collection class must implement the IEnumerable<T> interface.
-This interface exposes a method, GetEnumerator, which must return an IEnumerator<T> type.
+For the foreach statement to work, a generic collection class must implement the IEnumerable&lt;T&gt; interface.
+This interface exposes a method, GetEnumerator, which must return an IEnumerator&lt;T&gt; type.

-###The IEnumerator<T> Interface
+###The IEnumerator&lt;T&gt; Interface
-The IEnumerator<T> interface defines the functionality that all enumerators must implement.
+The IEnumerator&lt;T&gt; interface defines the functionality that all enumerators must implement.

-The IEnumerator<T> interface defines the following methods:
+The IEnumerator&lt;T&gt; interface defines the following methods:
 |Name	|Description|
 | --- | --- |
 |MoveNext	|Advanced the enumerator to the next item in the collection.|
 |Reset	|Sets the enumerator to its starting position, which is before the first item in the collection.|

-The IEnumerator<T> interface defines the following properties:
+The IEnumerator&lt;T&gt; interface defines the following properties:
 |Name	|Description|
 | --- | --- |
 |Current	|Gets the item that the enumerator is pointing to.|